-We offer programs for all grade levels.
-This includes programs for pre-Kindergarten to grade 12 and home school groups.
+Fall and winter 2020 – 2021, we would love to work with individual teachers to provide an online program for your class.
+Please see our contact information below.
+When students are back in the classroom, we will be ready to offer on-site programs for all grade levels.
+This includes programs for pre-kindergarten to grade 12 and home school groups.
 Learn more about bringing your class to Padilla Bay.

 Curriculum — The Estuary Guide

-We offer downloadable teacher guides at three grade levels: K-3 (Level 1), 4-8 (Level 2), and high school (Level 3).
+We offer teacher guides that can be downloaded for three grade levels: K – 3 (Level 1), 4 – 8 (Level 2), and high school (Level 3).
 They are intended to complement a visit to Padilla Bay but are also adaptable to other locations, especially the Pacific Northwest.
-Download here:
+You can download these guides here:

 Great online resources for teaching about estuaries